minnojs/minno-time/resources/tutorials/API.md

 `fullpath`:
 When using the media path to log media elements (for images and templates), should we use the full path or just the filename (`false` by default)

+`meta`:
+An object that is used to extend each logged row.
+This is useful in case you want to add some global data to the posts (such as server generated user id, or task name).

 `logger`:
 Accepts a function to replace the existing logging function. (don't touch this if you don't **realy** know what you're doing).
 The logger function is called each time a log action is triggered (see interactions: actions [log](#interactions-actions)).